Last updated on August 23rd, 2024 at 02:26 pm

 How long does it take to get an M1 Visa?

 How long it takes to get an M1 Visa varies.
 There are often wait times for student visa interviews.
-The State Department website allows you to find out the wait time at your local U.S. Consulate or Embassy.
+The State Department website allows you to find out the wait time for an appointment with a consular officer at your local U.S. Consulate or Embassy.

 If your school start date is fast approaching, you may be able to apply for an expedited interview appointment.

-Once you’ve completed the interview, simply wait for the processing of your application.
+Once you’ve completed the interview, you can simply wait for your application to be processed.
 Providing all the necessary documentation upfront may help expedite your application.

 What’s the duration of an M1 Visa?